 Ingredients

-- Slice the cucumbers, onions and peel the garlic
+- Slice the cucumbers, onions and peel the garlic2 1/2 pounds Cucumbers, 1 pound Onion, 1 Head of Garlic, 1/4 cup Canning Salt

-- Put cucumbers, onions, and peeled garlic in a big bowl.
+- Put cucumbers, onions, and peeled garlic in a large bowl.

 - Sprinkle the canning salt over them and then covered them with a clean towel.